innDex Limited is committed to protecting your personal data and respecting your privacy.

 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-Please click on the links below to find out more about these rights:
+Please scroll down to find out more about these rights:

 You also have the right to ask us not to continue to process your personal data for marketing purposes.

-You can exercise any of these rights at any time by contacting us here.
+You can exercise any of these rights at any time by contacting us directly.

 No fee usually required